 - The force of the Head-On collision is doubled due to the traveling speed of each vehicle – Even if the vehicles are traveling slowly, the collision will result in a tremendous impact

-To learn more about the dangers of car accidents and recent news relating to these issues, we encourage you to connect with us on Google+.
+To learn more about the dangers of car accidents and recent news relating to these issues, we encourage you to connect with us.
 The information you find may help you in the event of a crash, or can be shared with your friends and loved ones who suffer from injuries caused by an accident.

 What is Contributory Negligence Law in North Carolina?